hello@growthengineering.co.uk

 6. Engaging Online Training

-Formal training provides an easy way to report on learning experiences and provide a structured training approach.
+Learning management systems (LMSs) provide an easy way to deliver training content to the right users, report on learning experiences and provide a structured training approach.

 Whatever you do, make sure this essential part of learning is engaging and full of Epic Meaning.
-This helps make the benefits and purpose of the training clear and shows learners why their development matters within the wider context of the company.
+This helps make the benefits and purpose of your training clear.

 7. Mobile Training